 A Shop Tools Solution!

 A working wood top for the floor cart is pretty important to me.
-I like the soft top, as it doesn’t scratch things.
+I like the soft top, as it does not scratch things.
 Moreover, I occasionally screw blocks to it for holding things, or to keep things from sliding.
 Also, we can replace a wood top like this pretty easy when needed.
 A material like poplar is not too hard, but also not too soft.

 ( See More Solutions! for the shop in other articles, too.
 Some from readers, some from us.
 Or, submit one of your fun Solutions! )